Poincar\'e Duality in abstract 6-functor formalisms: Abstract six functor formalisms

-is an isomorphism. \end{lemma} \begin{proof} Consider the morphism $w_{\cal{F} \otimes \cal{E}, \cal{E}^{-1}}\colon f^!(\cal{F}\otimes \cal{E})\otimes \cal{E}^{-1} \to f^!\cal{F}$.
-It induces a morphism $w'\colon f^!(\cal{F}\otimes \cal{E}) \to f^!\left(\cal{F}\right) \otimes \cal{E}$.
-Using that projection morphisms compose well, one easily checks that $w'$ is the inverse to $w$ up to a homotopy. \end{proof}
+is an isomorphism. \end{lemma} \begin{proof} Consider the morphism $w_{\cal{F} \otimes \cal{E}, \cal{E}^{-1}}\colon f^!(\cal{F}\otimes \cal{E})\otimes f^*(\cal{E}^{-1}) \to f^!\cal{F}$.
+It induces a morphism $w'\colon f^!(\cal{F}\otimes \cal{E}) \to f^!\cal{F} \otimes f^*\cal{E}$.
+Using that projection morphisms compose well, one easily checks that $w'$ is the inverse to $w_{\cal{F}, \cal{E}}$ up to a homotopy. \end{proof}

-\begin{rmk} We put the word ``weak'' in Definition~\ref{defn:weak-6-functors} for the following reasons: \begin{enumerate} \item in practice, $\infty$-categories $\cal{D}(X)$ are stable (in the sense of \cite[Def.\,1.1.1.9]{HA}), aka additive.
-It seems reasonable to put this into the definition of a $6$-functor formalism; \item also, in practice, the functor $f_!$ is equal to $f_*$ for a proper morphism $f$ and it is left adjoint to $f^*$ for an \'etale $f$.
-This also seems reasonable to put into the definition; \end{enumerate} \end{rmk}
+\begin{rmk} We put the word ``weak'' in Definition~\ref{defn:weak-6-functors} for the following reasons: \begin{enumerate} \item in practice, $\infty$-categories $\cal{D}(X)$ are stable (in the sense of \cite[Def.\,1.1.1.9]{HA}).
+It seems reasonable to put this into the definition of a $6$-functor formalism; \item furthermore, in practice, there is a natural equivalence between $f_!$ and $f_*$ for a proper morphism $f$, and between $f^!$ and $f^*$ for an étale morphism $f$.
+It therefore seems appropriate to incorporate these equivalences directly into the definition. \end{enumerate} \end{rmk}

-We fix these issues in Section~\ref{section:2}.
-But before we do this, we discuss some further axioms that one can put on a weak $6$-functor formalism $\cal{D}$.
+We address these matters in Section~\ref{section:2}.
+In the remainder of this section, we discuss another useful condition to impose on an abstract weak $6$-functor formalism.